microsoft/onnxruntime/docs/WinML_principles.md

 **Windows ML is a core component of Windows.**

-  The Windows ML source code is packaged and distributed with each new release of Windows.
+  The Windows ML code is packaged and distributed with each new release of Windows.
 To provide consumers with high-quality products, Microsoft is responsible for distributing Windows ML and related binaries as part of Windows or standalone distributable packages.

 ## Open for Community Contributions